hzburki/personal-blog-v2/posts/serverless-apis-on-the-go.md

 }
 ```

-</div>Lambda functions freeze their state for a max 15 mins after code execution.
+Lambda functions freeze their state for a max 15 mins after code execution.
 In this time anything declared “outside” the function itself is maintained.

 The container maintains the state of the “connection” object and sequelize connection because they are defined outside the lambda function.
 Now, whenever the container is re-used, we simply use a conditional — if — to check whether a database connection exists or do we need to create a new one.